php-dev-br/laravel-doc-pt-br/routing.md

 Since the `$user` variable is type-hinted as the `App\User` Eloquent model and the variable name matches the `{user}` URI segment, Laravel will automatically inject the model instance that has an ID matching the corresponding value from the request URI.
 If a matching model instance is not found in the database, a 404 HTTP response will automatically be generated.

-#### Customizing The Key

-Sometimes you may wish to resolve Eloquent models using a column other than `id`.
-To do so, you may specify the column in the route parameter definition:

-    Route::get('api/posts/{post:slug}', function (App\Post $post) {
-        return $post;
-    });

-#### Custom Keys & Scoping

-Sometimes, when implicitly binding multiple Eloquent models in a single route definition, you may wish to scope the second Eloquent model such that it must be a child of the first Eloquent model.
-For example, consider this situation that retrieves a blog post by slug for a specific user:

-    use App\Post;
-    use App\User;

-    Route::get('api/users/{user}/posts/{post:slug}', function (User $user, Post $post) {
-        return $post;
-    });

-When using a custom keyed implicit binding as a nested route parameter, Laravel will automatically scope the query to retrieve the nested model by its parent using conventions to guess the relationship name on the parent.
-In this case, it will be assumed that the `User` model has a relationship named `posts` (the plural of the route parameter name) which can be used to retrieve the `Post` model.

-#### Customizing The Default Key Name
+#### Customizing The Key Name

-If you would like model binding to use a default database column other than `id` when retrieving a given model class, you may override the `getRouteKeyName` method on the Eloquent model:
+If you would like model binding to use a database column other than `id` when retrieving a given model class, you may override the `getRouteKeyName` method on the Eloquent model:

     /**
      * Get the route key for the model.